marcus-phi/oauth2-sample/README.md

 ## OAuth 2.0 Sample

-A working setup to learn about OAuth 2.0
+A working setup to learn about OAuth 2.0 based on documentation from identityserver.io

 #### Projects: